 Remember that serotonin helps you feel calm, relaxed and happy, so when it drops you can feel like we just need ‘a little something’ to give you a boost.

+Low serotonin commonly leads to strong cravings.
 Your body instinctively knows that carbohydrate rich foods help to boost serotonin.
 So before you know it you can be halfway through an unplanned, unneeded snack that just leaves you feeling more tired and lacking energy.

 If you tend to have cravings in the afternoon or evenings, there are two things you can try.

-Secondly, get outdoors for regular breaks during the day.
+2. Get outdoors for regular breaks during the day.